LynxarA-Coding/Palworld-Server-Creator/README.md

 ## 🌟 Contributions
 Contributions are welcome!
 Feel free to submit a pull request with your improvements.

+## 🚨 Important Note
+Palworld Server App is NOT an official application or affiliated with Pocketpair.
+This tool is developed independently to enhance user experience in managing Palworld servers.

 ## 📝 License
 This project is licensed under the Apache License Version 2.0 by January 2004